Easy, Moist Chocolate Zucchini Bread Recipe

-This chocolate zucchini bread is so moist and flavorful, you’ll need to keep reminding yourself there are vegetables in it.
-Jump to the Easy, Moist Chocolate Zucchini Bread Recipe or read on to see our tips for making it.
+This easy chocolate zucchini bread is so moist and flavorful you’ll need to keep reminding yourself there are vegetables in it.
+We use 1 1/2 cups of grated zucchini; you would never know!

 You Will Need